JMD1986/model_skeleton_project/README.md

 `<User:0x007f9cc205a710 id: 40, first_name: "Corrine", last_name: "Little", email: "rubie_kovacek@grimes.net">
 [6] pry(main)> `

 We now know miss Corrine Littles email, full name, and address!
-Lets hope software engineers are employing property safety protocals and not just leaving this stuff out in public.
+Lets hope software engineers are employing proper safety protocals and not just leaving this stuff out in public.
 With a little legwork anyone could find out she our dear Corrine has an Awesome Concrete Chair.

 ####5) Correct Virginie Mitchell’s address to “New York, NY, 10108”.